-- Discounts for students in New Hampshire: If you live or attend school in New Hampshire, you could qualify for a 0.25 percent rate reduction.
+- Discounts for students in New Hampshire: If you live or attend school in New Hampshire, you could qualify for a rate reduction of 0.25 percent or 1 percent for variable or fixed loans, respectively.
 This is on top of the 0.25 to 0.5 percent autopay discount that EDvestinU offers all borrowers.

-- Community mission: In addition to student loans, EDvestinU offers three scholarships each year, and proceeds from its loans support college access activities in New Hampshire public high schools.
+- Community mission: In addition to student loans, EDvestinU offers three scholarships each quarter, and proceeds from its loans support college access activities in New Hampshire public high schools.